 }

-The continue statement skips the current iteration of the loop and proceeds with the next iteration.
+The continue statement skips the current iteration and moves to the next.

 {